 Students may purchase meals at the at the Cox North and Cox South cafeterias.
-In addition, a microwave and a refrigerator are available in the main student lounge at the college.
+In addition, microwaves are located throughout the college.
 Vending machines are located in the basement area of the college and between the Skills Lab and Simulation Center.